 How to Prevent Cucumber Beetles in the Future

 Since adults lay eggs in the soil where the cucurbits are planted, you can plant in a new spot each season.
-However, the larvae do minimal damage in comparison to the adults, and since the adults can fly they will be able to locate your cucumbers since most home gardens are quite small.
+However, the larvae do minimal damage in comparison to the adults, and since the adults can fly they’ll be able to locate your cucumbers since most home gardens are quite small.